Nikon's new D800 SLR camera is the new leader in the autofocus class of SLRs.

 Children are the future.

-Why on earth do we have record youth unemployment?
+Why does Britain have such high youth unemployment?
 Children are sponges.
 They are dynamos.
 They are imaginative.
-They are amazing.
+They have incredible potential.
 We invest billions in education yet millions of children are leaving school unable to find work or start a business.
 Their parents have failed them.
 Our system has failed them.
 This must end.

 Every child from the age of 6 to 16 should learn about business.
 Business is fun.
 It's creative.
 It's rewarding.
 It gives people the feeling they are doing something useful, productive and valuable.
 Which they are.